Abrahamic Entrepreneurship Course Header

 Course Description

-This six-week course is offered by the University of Connecticut (UConn) Lieberman Abrahamic Program at no cost.
-It provides an overview of international entrepreneurship with a focus on the Middle East and North Africa (MENA) region.
-The course explores how understanding the shared cultural histories in the region influences small business opportunities and the process by which new businesses are formed to respond to those opportunities.
-It also highlights how Abrahamic virtues such as trustworthiness, empathy, and critical thinking, which are found in the teachings of Judaism, Christianity, and Islam, contribute to entrepreneurial success.
+This six-week course was offered by the University of Connecticut (UConn) Lieberman Abrahamic Program at no cost.
+It provided an overview of international entrepreneurship with a focus on the Middle East and North Africa (MENA) region.
+The course explored how understanding the shared cultural histories in the region influences small business opportunities and the process by which new businesses are formed to respond to those opportunities.
+It also highlighted how Abrahamic virtues such as trustworthiness, empathy, and critical thinking, which are found in the teachings of Judaism, Christianity, and Islam, contribute to entrepreneurial success.

-The course identifies key traits of successful entrepreneurs in the MENA region and helps students learn practices that will provide them with the resilience needed for business success.
-It draws on case studies of joint ventures in an increasingly integrated MENA region with a focus on how to develop business development strategies.
-Along the way, we explore MENA entrepreneurial ecosystems, including opportunities for mentoring and financing.
-Participants will work together in teams with students from Bahrain, Israel, Jordan, Morocco, the Palestinian Territories, the UAE and the United States.
+The course identified key traits of successful entrepreneurs in the MENA region and helped students learn practices that will provide them with the resilience needed for business success.
+It drew on case studies of joint ventures in an increasingly integrated MENA region with a focus on how to develop business development strategies.
+Along the way, we explored MENA entrepreneurial ecosystems, including opportunities for mentoring and financing.
+Participants worked together in teams with students from Bahrain, Israel, Jordan, Morocco, the Palestinian Territories, the UAE, and the United States.

-In addition to the main presenters, the course will make use of expert guest lecturers and case studies.
-This is a non-credit course.
-Students will receive a UConn certificate upon completion.
+In addition to the main presenters, the course offered expert guest lectures and case studies.
+This was a non-credit course.
+Students received a UConn certificate upon completion.

 Course Outline